dsrkafuu/hugo-theme-fuji/README.md

 对于 Disqus 默认情况下使用 `{{ .Permalink }}` 作为 `url`，使用 `{{ .File.ContentBaseName }}` 作为 `identifier`。

 Use the `[SITEROOT]/layouts/partials/comment-*.html` to cover `themes/fuji/layouts/partials/comment-*.html`.
-Then you can customize the url and identifier, or set multiple api key for using DisqusJS.
+Then you can customize the url and identifier, or set multiple api key, add more settings for using DisqusJS.
 If you want to use DisqusJS, please remember to set `disqusJSApi` to anything in your `config.toml` to load CSS.

-You can check my blog for example of using DisqusJS, remember to set to your own key when deploing:
+You can check my blog for example of using DisqusJS and add more settings and api keys, remember to set to your own key when deploing:

 - [`config.toml`]()
 - [`comment-disqusjs.html`]()